-Racist and hateful speech or acts have no place in AUHSD schools.
+Racism, bigotry and hateful language has no place in AUHSD schools.
 Every student deserves to be in an inclusive, supportive environment.
-Harmful acts of racism and bigotry include, but are not limited to the following: racial slurs or terms that mock or insult a person's identity; racist/hateful videos; and social media posts that perpetuate stereotypes or make fun of racial, ethnic or identity-based groups.
-Students who commit these or similar acts will be addressed and receive consequences.
-The school has the right to address racist/hateful videos or cyberbullying that affects or targets other students, whether in or out of school hours, including weekends or breaks.
+Students who commit harmful acts of racism and bigotry including but not limited to: using racial slurs or terms that mock or insult a person's identity, making racist/hateful videos, using social media to perpetuate stereotypes or make fun of racial, ethnic or identity based groups groups will be addressed and receive consequences.
+The school does have the right to address racist/hateful videos or cyberbullying that affects or targets other students, whether in or out of school hours, including weekends or breaks.
 If an action affects students at school, AUHSD will take appropriate action.
+Depending on its severity, a racist or hateful act that targets a student or particular group of students may result in: